ChristopherDrum/status-line-classics/curses/README.txt

+## About "Curses" for Status Line
+A difficult project to reformat for a small screen, especially due to the extensive use of very lengthy quote blocks (like we seen in Trinity, for example).

+### Status line
+Curses takes a slightly rare approach to the status line by keeping it at 2 lines throughout the game.
+A lot of information is displayed, including location, timeframe-specific location info, the precise date, the score and the number of turns.
+Some very light trimming of things (limit month display to 3 characters) helped a lot.
+As well, current score and number of moves were combined into Infocom-style <score>/<move_count> truncated format.

+### Quote blocks
+I had two options here: remove the quotes that are too long, or reformat every quote to fit (barely!) onto screen.
+I opted for reformatting, as it is important to me to not alter anything editorially/content in these games.
+I believe I did justice to the formatting to preserve poem stanza/line breaks and authorial credits.

+### Rosetta stone
+This was the trickiest puzzle to adapt, because it truly did rely on having a wider screen to display left-right puzzle information: cryptic symbols on the left aligned with translation symbols on the right, line by line.

+Infocom have 19 lines of vertical space to work with and with a huge amount of luck the rosetta stone is 8 lines tall.
+I realized this meant I could split the stone in half and display left and right vertically, with left-aligned text, right-aligned text, and part identifiers.
+This put me at 18 display lines, which fit perfectly into one screen of information.
+I got very lucky.

 Curses was written by Graham Nelson between 1993 and 1995 in versions of Inform between 1 and 6, a simple C-like programming language for interactive fiction.
 That language was the ancestor of today's Inform 7,